mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 :::

-It does _not_ stand for "recommended retail price".
+It does _not_ stand for "Recommended Retail Price".
 It stands for "Regional Reference Price".

 `ROP` is the "Regional Override Price".
 This is a counterfactual price which was not used because some adjustment was made.
-(I am not sure by what.
-I think this is related to interventions or directions.)

 Within a region (e.g. within NSW), transmission constraints may hinder the ability to transmit power from one generator to a load in the same region.
 "Local prices" incorporate transmission constraints to provide the theoretical marginal cost of increasing power at each node in the network.
 However (for now) generators are not paid this price.
 This price is useful only to understand why generators may be constrained on (forced to generate even when paid less than their bid) or constrained off (forced to not generate even though their bid is lower than what they will be paid).
 The controversial "COGATI" proposal is to transform the NEM into a nodal network, such that generators are paid the local price, not regional price.
-That debate is outside of the scope of this article.
+That interesting debate is outside of the scope of this article.
 Just note that this has not come into effect at the time of writing (late 2025), and is unlikely to be implemented within the next few years.

 You can find an explanation of price setting in [Watt Clarity](https://wattclarity.com.au/articles/2019/02/a-preliminary-intermediate-guide-to-how-prices-are-set-in-the-nem/).